Jul 2021 (Updated Dec 2021)

 Still, does the paradox actually exist?
 It can’t simultaneously be false (as Richardson et al. seem to claim) and true but explained by gender stereotypes (as Breda et al. claim.)
 Which is it?

-But suppose that the paradox were entirely explained by gender stereotypes.
-That would just mean we’ve traded the mystery of why more gender-equal countries have fewer women in STEM for the mystery of why more gender-equal countries would have stronger stereotypes!
+But OK, suppose that the paradox was entirely explained by gender stereotypes.
+That would just mean we’ve traded the mystery of why more gender-equal countries have fewer women in STEM for the mystery of why more gender-equal countries would have stronger stereotypes.
+That is still very paradoxical!

 Third, it’s unclear how fragile the result is.
 Richardson et al. say that the paradox only appears because of “contrived measures and selective data”.
-Of course, I agree that if the paradox only appears after torturing the data in one particular way, then we shouldn’t trust it.
-But their evidence is… what happened when they tortured the data in one other particular way.
+Of course, if the paradox only appears after torturing the data in one particular way, then we shouldn’t trust it.
+But their evidence is what happened when they tortured the data in one other particular way.

 Shouldn’t we try a bunch of analyses, and just check how robust things are?